 The frequency with which you must file is based on the amount of tax you owe each year and is first assigned when you apply for your permit.
 This date can change depending on the total liability you owe each year.

-Like many states, Arizona offers a discount to those who pay their sales tax on time – the discount is equal to 1% of the total sales tax due, but no greater than $10,000 per calendar year.
+Like many states, Arizona offers a discount to those who pay their sales tax on time – the discount is equal to 1% of the total TPT tax due, but no greater than $10,000 per calendar year.
+An additional discount of 1.2% is offered up to $12,000 per calendar year for those who file their tax returns electronically.
+These do not apply to local TPT.

 Quarterly: The following deadlines apply to those whose sales tax liability in Arizona is between $2,000 and $8,000 per year: